forestgrape/coronavirus/2_biological/viruses.md

 ## Summary
 Viruses are defined as life forms which can't produce all enzymes required for their metabolism.
-Topics such as life cycle, movement options, different behaviors and places of living are introduced.
+Topics such as life cycle, capabilities, different behaviors and places of living are introduced.

 ## Introduction to Viruses